Azure-Samples/active-directory-javascript-nodejs-webapi-v2/README.md

 ## Next Steps

 The `/hello` endpoint in this sample is protected so an authorized request to it requires an access token issued by Azure AD v2.0 in the header.
-You can [register your app](https://go.microsoft.com/fwlink/?linkid=2083908) and make authorized requests to this web API.
+In the rest, we will discuss how to protect and expose this API on Azure AD Portal.

+> **Note**: The application that is calling this web API also needs to be registered on Azure AD Portal and configured accordingly.
+Please refer to the documentation on how to [Configure a client application to access web APIs](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-configure-app-access-web-apis).

 ## Exposing your API

 Select the Expose an API section, and:

+1. [Register your application](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app) on Azure AD Portal.
+2. Make a note of your `clientID`.
+3. On the right side menu, select `Expose an API`.
+4. Select `Add a Scope`.
+5. Enter your scope information:
-1. Select Add a scope
+   1. Name your scope as `demo.read`.
-2. accept the proposed Application ID URI (api://{clientId}) by selecting Save and Continue
-3. Enter the following parameters
-4. for Scope name use access_as_user
-5. Keep Admins and users for Who can consent
-6. in Admin consent display name type Access TodoListService as a user
-7. in Admin consent description type Accesses the TodoListService Web API as a user
-8. in User consent display name type Access TodoListService as a user
-9. in User consent description type Accesses the TodoListService Web API as a user
-10. Keep State as Enabled
-11. Select Add scope
+   2. Under `Who can consent?` section, select `Admins and users`.
+   3. Fill `admin consent display name` and `admin consent description` as you like (this will appear on the consent screen to end users informing them what the API does).
+   4. Fill `user consent display name` and `user consent description` as you like (this will appear on the consent screen to end users informing them what the API does).
+   5. Under `state` section, select `Enabled` (this will add a state parameter to communication between the API and client app and is encouraged for security).
+6. Back on `Expose an API` page, click on `Add a client Application`.
+   1. Add the `Client ID` of the application that will call **this** web API.
+   2. Click on `Authorize scopes` checkbox, then click `Add application` on the bottom.
+7. You are all set.
+After you configure your client application, you will be able to call this web API.

+For more detailed instructions discussing the steps above, please refer to the document on how to [Configure an application to expose web APIs](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-configure-app-expose-web-apis).

 ## Questions & Issues